Economics, MA

 - Students must complete a minimum of 30 credit hours of coursework, of which 21 hours are core requirements.
 Each student's plan will be worked out in conjunction with the graduate advisor.
 Students are expected to meet all course prerequisites.

-- Students must complete a minimum of 30 gradaute (5000 and above) level credit hours.
+- Students must complete a minimum of 30 graduate (5000 and above) level credit hours.

-- Students must earn a minimum grade of B- (2.7) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B- (2.7) in all courses that apply to the degree and must achieve a minimum cumulative GPA of 3.0.
+Courses taken using P+/P/For S/U grading cannot apply to program requirements.
 No course may be taken more than twice and only one attempt will retain the credit.

 - Students must complete all credits for the degree with CU Denver faculty.